iblind/notes-ubiq/notes.md

 ## Axes in pandas

-Axis 0 is vertical, i.e., columns
+Axis 0 is vertical, i.e., columns.

 Axis 1 is horitozontal, i.e., rows